jay-powerbi/Retail-sales-powerbi-dashboard/README.md

 ![Business Narrative](05-Business-narrative.jpg)

-Summarizes the most important business insights and recommendations derived from the dashboard.
+--Summarizes the most important business insights and recommendations derived from the dashboard.